Eaternity/eaternity-website/_posts/app/0000-01-01-at-a-glance.md

     <div class="col-xs-12 col-sm-offset-1 col-sm-7">
       <div>
         <h1>Eaternity App</h1>
-        <p>We have developed an innovative software for private and professional use – the Eaternity App.
-It is based on an easy to understand and yearly reviewed CO₂-database, currently the largest and most comprehensive database for carrying out menu-CO₂-calculations.
-Herewith we offer everyone the opportunity to make a sustainable choice when selecting their everyday food.</p>
+        <p>We have developed innovative software for private and professional use – the Eaternity App.
+It is based on an easy to understand and yearly reviewed CO₂-database.
+This is currently the largest and most comprehensive database for carrying out menu-CO₂-calculations.
+With Eaternity, we offer everyone the opportunity to make a sustainable choice when selecting their everyday food.</p>
       </div>
     </div>
     <div class="col-xs-offset-4 col-xs-4 col-sm-offset-1 col-sm-2 xs-push-top">